canonical/rust-best-practices/best-practices.md

 Error messages should be concise.
 Every second longer a user spends reading an error message and not understanding what went wrong is a second longer of their frustration.
-The form of the phrases used in error messages should be consistent.
-If, likely from previous messages, someone is expecting—
+The form of the phrases used in error messages should be consistent—if, likely from previous messages, the user is expecting—

 ```
 cannot foo the bar